extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/operation/overview.rst

 The |ipf| supports easy integration with Zero-Touch Provisioning (ZTP).
-It can also be used without ZTP, but switches must be provisioned manually.
+It can also be used without ZTP, but initial switch setup and registration will be a manual process.

 .. todo::
    Add reference to the fabric section for default fabric and its parameters